Sam-Bonin/SmartVote/ARCHITECTURE.md

    - `retrieve()`: Gets similar documents
    - `analyze()`: Generates analysis
 5. Document retrieval process:
-   - The query is converted to a vector embedding using OpenAI's API
+   - Check if results exist in the query cache and return if found
+   - Check if query embedding exists in cache, otherwise generate and cache it
    - The embedding is compared with stored vectors using cosine similarity
    - Documents are ranked by similarity score
    - The top N documents are returned
+   - Actual text is loaded from the PDF only for top results
+   - Results are cached for future queries
 6. Analysis generation:
-   - The top documents are used as context
+   - Token count is estimated for the query and documents
+   - Document context is truncated to fit within token limits
    - A prompt is created combining the query and document context
-   - The prompt is sent to OpenAI's Chat API
+   - The prompt is sent to OpenAI's Chat API with optimized token allocation
-   - GPT-3.5 generates a comprehensive analysis
+   - GPT-4o mini generates a comprehensive analysis
 7. The results (analysis and similar documents) are returned to the frontend
 8. JavaScript renders the analysis and document cards
 9. The most relevant page from the PDF is loaded into the viewer